 Without resorting to pills or boring podcasts

-For the past week, I tried 5 different iOS apps and utilities on 5 different nights and judged my sleep on a scale from 1-10.
+For the past week, I tried 5 different iOS apps and utilities on 5 different nights and judged my sleep on a scale from 1 to 10.
 Here’s what happened.
-This is obviously not a lot of time to properly judge each app, but hopefully it’ll give you a good idea of what to expect.
+This is obviously not a lot of time to properly judge each app, but hopefully, it’ll give you a good idea of what to expect.

 5. Mathe Alarm